 Improving a site's efficiency is often an overlooked practice.
 A good example of software ripe for some optimization work is WordPress.
 Out of the box, WordPress is an excellent tool for building a blog or business website but it's rather inefficient unless tweaked a little.
 Caching for WordPress is a great way of squeezing a few more percentage points of speed from your site.
 A faster website is a more profitable website.
+In this article, I'll show you how to set up w3 Total Cache and optimize it using the best settings to speed up your WordPress website.

 What is a Cache and How does it work?

 In simple terms, a cache is a time-saving device.
 As business owners, web administrators, and bloggers we are well aware of the speed limitations of our websites.
-Reducing download times is a high priority for most of us but many people are not familiar with web cache software, which can significantly improve download speed on your site.
+Reducing file load times is a high priority for most of us but many people are not familiar with web cache software, which can significantly improve download speed on your site.
 Caching is an important part of WordPress SEO.
 We'll examine the benefits of using one of the most popular cache tools for WordPress, W3 Total Cache.

 Using caching properly can have the biggest positive effect on the response time of your site